opensafely-core/ehrql/docs/introduction/getting-help.md

 2. _please ask for help!_

 For now, you should ask for help in the `#ehrql-support` channel in Slack.

-:construction: We're still working on ehrQL and its documentation:
-**hearing from ehrQL users what you find trickier to do or understand will help us improve ehrQL**.

 And in particular,
 if you see a strange error message that's not documented in [our catalogue of common errors](../explanation/errors.md),